matthewbdaly/laravel-comments/README.md

 * `Matthewbdaly\LaravelComments\Events\CommentFlagged`

 This event indicates that a comment has been flagged for moderator attention.
-You can use this event to send whatever notification is most appropriate.
+You can use this event to send whatever notification is most appropriate (eg, email, Slack, SMS).